 - inReach allows for two-way communication, SPOT tracking devices do not.
 Is that a big deal?
 That’s up to you.
 Here are a couple of things to think about if you are uncertain.
 First, if you need help, with SPOT you don’t know if or when the message was received and when you might expect help.
 That will impact your decisions about how to help yourself in the meantime.
 Second, you may be having a fine adventure but something has gone wrong at home and they can’t let you know.
 I think it’s probably clear where I stand on that… I prefer the richer communication.

 - Delorme’s inReach uses the Iridium network of satellites whereas SPOT uses Globalstar.
 That means the inReach has much better coverage worldwide.
 My experience with SPOT’s coverage was often very sketchy.
 So far the inReach coverage has vastly outperformed SPOT.

 - The inReach has some useful features like an altimeter, compass, waypoint setting, social media interfaces, and trip stats to go along with the main feature of tracking your position and hailing for help.

 - An internal, rechargeable battery means charging is simple.
 No need to carry spare single-purpose batteries like with my SPOT.
-I can recharge from my bike as I ride or from my Goal Zero Venture 30 (click here to buy) that can charge any of my devices.
+I can recharge from my bike as I ride or from my Goal Zero Venture 30 (click here to buy at REI) that can charge any of my devices.